 Tooth decay is common but preventable since most cases are caused by a combination of poor dental hygiene and frequent consumption of sugar and carbohydrates.
 However, other causes increase your risk for tooth decay, or dental caries, that include:

 The process of tooth decay begins when plaque bacteria use food debris left behind on your teeth to create an acid.
 The acid weakens tooth enamel and leads to a small hole in your tooth called a cavity.
-The longer tooth decay is left untreated, it can spread to the inner layers of the tooth, which eventually leads to sensitivity and pain.
+The longer tooth decay is left untreated, the easier it can spread to the inner layers of the tooth, which eventually leads to sensitivity and pain.

 Tooth decay in the outer layer of your teeth, the enamel, may not cause any pain, but as the decay travels to the dentin layer or the pulp, it can lead to severe tooth pain.